 Both of these weapons have their advantages and disadvantages.

-The claws and teeth of the bobcat are not poisonous, so they will not be able to kill their prey with one bite like the rattlesnake can.
+Bobcats’ teeth and claws are not poisonous, so they will not be able to kill their prey with one bite like the rattlesnake can.

 However, the claws and teeth can still be used to cause serious injury, and the bobcat can use them to fight back if necessary.

-The venom of the rattlesnake is very dangerous and can kill a human within short periods of time if left untreated.
+The venom of the rattlesnake is very dangerous and its bite can kill a human within short periods of time if left untreated.

 That means it takes time for the venom to take effect.